spacyk/data-catcher/README.md

 # Data Catcher

-Project aimed to compare different options in python to obtain data from websites
+Project aimed to compare different options in python to obtain data from webs

 ```
 pip install -r requirements.txt